Lengths of lunar months in 2019

 The opposite is the case when the moon is near perigee.
 The moon travels more swiftly in its orbit at perigee, in which case the time period between the end of the sidereal month and the end of the lunar month is less than average.

 The most extreme longest lunar months happen when successive new moons occur near lunar apogee – and in addition, when Earth is near perihelion (its closest point to the sun).
 Because Earth is always closest to the sun in early January, the very longest lunar months take place between December and January new moons.

 On the other hand, extremely short lunar months happen when successive new moons fall near lunar perigee – and in addition, the Earth is near aphelion (Earth’s farthest point from the sun in its orbit).
 Because Earth is always at aphelion in early July, the very shortest lunar months take place between June and July new moons.

 When are the longest and shortest lunar months of 21st century?
 The longest lunar month of the 21st century (2001 to 2100) occurs between the December 2017 and January 2018 new moons.
 With a length of 29 days 19 hours and 47 minutes, this particular lunar month exceeds the mean by a whopping 7 hours and 3 minutes.

 The century’s shortest lunar month takes place between the new moons of June and July 2053, a period of 29 days 6 hours and 35 minutes.
 That’s 6 hours and 9 minutes shorter than the mean.

 Incidentally, exceptionally long or short lunar months repeat in cycles of 9 years.

-Bottom line: In 2017, the shortest lunar month happens in between the May 25 and June 24 new moons; and the longest one in between the December 18, 2017 and January 17, 2018 new moons.
+Bottom line: In 2019, the shortest lunar month happens between the August 1 and August 30 new moons; and the longest one between the January 6 and February 4 new moons.
 Click here for a complete listing for the length of each lunar month in the 21st century.